- Kabul airport hit by suicide bomber who targeted NATO gate

-The competing claims came after last-minute talks between chief executives failed to resolve the dispute.
+The competing claims came during closing arguments at the multibillion-dollar patent trial involving the world’s biggest smartphone companies, after last-minute talks between chief executives failed to resolve the dispute.

 Samsung has sold 22.7 million smartphones and tablets using stolen _ “infringed” in legalese _ Apple technology since June 2010 on sales of $8.16 billion, Apple’s lead attorney, Harold McElhinny told jurors Tuesday.